shubhammlondhe2005/python/README.md

 # 🧠 11.
 Artificial Intelligence

-The final goal is to combine the concepts learned throughout this repository into practical AI systems.
+The final objective is to combine everything learned throughout this repository into practical AI systems.

 ### Areas